An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Convergence and complexity analysis

 \end{proposition} \begin{proof} The proof follows directly from (\ref{eq:gd}) and the standard analysis of the gradient descent algorithm for the $\mu_F$-strongly convex and $L_F$-smooth function~$F$ by remarking that $L_F = \kappa$ and $\mu_F = \frac{\mu \kappa}{\mu+\kappa}$. \end{proof} \begin{cor} Under the conditions of Proposition~\ref{prop:stronglyconvex}, we have

 \end{cor} \begin{proof} From (\ref{eqprox}) and (\ref{eq: eps < g}), we have

-Moreover, $F(x_0)= \min_{w \in \R^d} \{ f(w) + \frac{\kappa}{2} \Vert w-x_0\Vert^2\} \leq f(x_0) + \frac{\kappa}{2} \Vert x_0-x_0\Vert^2 = f(x_0).$ \end{proof} It is worth pointing out that our analysis establishes a linear convergence rate whereas one would expect a superlinear convergence rate as for classical classical variable metric methods with infinite memory.
+Moreover, $F(x_0)$ is upper-bounded by $f(x_0)$ following (\ref{eq:F<f}). \end{proof} It is worth pointing out that our analysis establishes a linear convergence rate whereas one would expect a superlinear convergence rate as for classical variable metric methods.
 The tradeoff lies in the choice of the accuracy~$\varepsilon_k$.
-In order to achieve superlinear convergence rate, the approximation error $\varepsilon_k$ also needs to decrease superlinearly as shown in \cite{fukushima1999}.
+In order to achieve superlinear convergence, the approximation error $\varepsilon_k$ needs to decrease superlinearly, as shown in \cite{fukushima1999}.
 However, a fast decreasing sequence~$\varepsilon_k$ requires an increasing effort in solving the sub-problems, which will dominate the global complexity.
 In other words, the global complexity may become worse even though we achieve faster convergence in the outer-loop.
 This will become clearer when we discuss the inner loop complexity in Section~\ref{subsec:innerloop}.

-Next, we show the classical sublinear $O(1/k)$ convergence rate of QNing under a bounded level set condition, when the objective is convex but not necessarily strongly convex. \begin{proposition}[\bfseries Convergence of Algorithm~\ref{alg:newtonizer} for convex, but not strongly-convex objectives] Let $f$ be a convex function with bounded level sets.
-Then, there exists a constant $R>0$, which depends on~$x_0$, such that the sequences $(x_k)_{k \geq 0}$ and $(z_k)_{k \geq 0}$ generated by Algorithm~\ref{alg:newtonizer} with stopping criterion (\ref{eq:stop condition}), satisfies
+Next, we show that under a bounded level set condition, QNing enjoys the classical sublinear $O(1/k)$ convergence rate when the objective is convex but not strongly convex. \begin{proposition}[\bfseries Convergence of Algorithm~\ref{alg:newtonizer} for convex, but not strongly-convex objectives] Let $f$ be a convex function with bounded level sets.
+Then, there exists a constant $R>0$, which depends on the initialization point~$x_0$, such that the sequences $(x_k)_{k \geq 0}$ and $(z_k)_{k \geq 0}$ generated by Algorithm~\ref{alg:newtonizer} with stopping criterion (\ref{eq:stop condition}), satisfies

-\end{proposition} \begin{proof} We defer the proof and the proper definition of the bounded level set assumption to Appendix~\ref{app:prop6}. \end{proof} So far, the analysis has assumed that the line search would always produce an iterate that satisfies the descent condition~(\ref{suffdescent}), which naturally holds for a step size $\eta_k=0$.
-In the next section, we study classical conditions under which a non-zero step size is selected.
+\end{proposition} \begin{proof} We defer the proof and the proper definition of the bounded level set assumption to Appendix~\ref{app:prop6}. \end{proof} So far, we have assumed in our analysis that the iterates satisfy the descent condition~(\ref{suffdescent}), which means the line search strategy will always terminate.
+We prove this is indeed the case in the next section and provide some additional conditions under which a non-zero step size will be selected.